Questions about the Sodality of St Joseph:

 Why a men’s rosary group?

-It’s a difficult walk out there, and the light of Christ can at times seem dim, and we need good examples to follow.
+It is a difficult walk out there; at times the light of Christ can seem dim, and we need good examples to follow.

-Praying the Rosary together helps us to keep our eyes focused on the light of Christ, in the form of the various mysteries of the Rosary, mediating on them and growing in love and devotion to our Lord through his Blessed Mother Mary, ever Virgin.
+Praying the Rosary together helps us keep our eyes fixed on the light of Christ in the mysteries of the Rosary, meditating on them and growing in love and devotion to Our Lord through His Blessed Mother Mary, ever Virgin.

-Kneeling with our rosaries in hand, shoulder to shoulder, creates a sense of camaraderie and brotherhood.
-Together with other men… other soldiers for Christ, we become a spiritual platoon.
+Kneeling with our rosaries in hand, side by side with men, other soldiers of Christ, we become a spiritual platoon.

-Like any group of men in a combat unit of the military, the intense sense of spiritual danger associated with our sins (the reality of Hell) and the constant struggle for Holiness and Virtue… draws closer together as we beg God to give us the graces necessary to become the men, the Saints that he is calling us to be.
+Like any group of men in a combat unit, the intense sense of spiritual danger from our sins, the reality of Hell, and the constant struggle for holiness and virtue draws us closer together as we beg God for the graces we need to become the men—the Saints—He is calling us to be.

-We call out to our fellow man to join us in Praying the Rosary weekly!
-Strive with us to live our Catholic Faith in our daily lives, as Soldiers for Christ!
+So we call out to our fellow man: join us in praying the Rosary weekly.
+Strive with us to live the Catholic Faith in our daily lives, as gentlemen and as soldiers for Christ.
 Ave Christus Rex!

 Why 8pm?
 Isn’t that kind of Late?